Kenya will one day win Afcon title, says FKF President Nick Mwenda | Goal.com

 Kenya will one day lift the Africa Cup of Nations title, says Football Kenya Federation boss Nick Mwendwa.

-While laying down the success of his administration in the last three years he has served as the national football boss, Mwendwa said the country’s hope of lifting a maiden continental glory lies with the youth structure.
+While laying down the success of his administration in the last three years, Mwendwa said the country’s hope of lifting a maiden continental glory lies with the youth structure.

 Mwndwa pointed out the national U-15 team that is set to tour Spain in the coming months as one of the many success stories of his administration.